cilium/cilium/Documentation/operations/upgrade.rst

   please use the ``--kube-version`` flag (introduced in Helm 3.6.0) instead.
 * The deprecated ``hubble-ca-cert`` configmap has been removed.
 Use ``hubble-ca-secret`` secret instead.
+* ``host-reachable-services-protos``: This option was removed.
+  ``enable-host-reachable-services`` will enable the socket load-balancing for UDP and TCP.
+If any cannot be enabled due to missing kernel features, the agent will fail.

 Deprecated Options
 ~~~~~~~~~~~~~~~~~~